tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

 of a journal, it is not recommended since it will block reboots on fsck after power failures.

-Choose ext4 when the customer demands it and follow the same RAID alignment guidance as xfs.
+Choose ext4 when the local policy demands it and follow the same RAID alignment guidance as xfs.

 ## ZFS (if you love yourself and don't need commercial support)